Michael Felger: Boston Sports Radio Host Apologizes For Saying Roy Halladay ‘Got What He Deserved’

 Michael Felger apologized this afternoon for an 12-minute rant yesterday on Boston radio station 98.5 FM, the Sports Hub, in which he implied the late Roy Halladay acted selfishly and recklessly without putting the best interests of his wife and kids first.
-Halladay, the MLB star, tragically died on Tuesday when the small plane he was piloting crashed into the Gulf of Mexico.
+Halladay, the ex-MLB star, tragically died on Tuesday when the small plane he was piloting crashed into the Gulf of Mexico.

 Among other things, Felger described Halladay, 40, a father of two who pitched for the Toronto Blue Jays and the Philadephia Phillies, as a “moron” for going on a “joyride” without concern for his “loving family” at home.
 He also seemed to declare that Halladay “got what he deserved.”

 An eight-time MLB All Star, Halladay retired after the 2013 baseball season with a 203-105 win-loss record, which included a perfect game and a no-hitter in the 2010 playoffs against the Cincinnati Reds in the National League Division Series.
 His career ERA was 3.38, recording 2,000-plus strikeouts in the process.
-“Doc” Halladay was three-time, 20-game winner.
+“Doc” Halladay was a three-time, 20-game winner.

 In reference to the 2001 death of NASCAR legend Dale Earnhardt on the race track, Michael Felger added in the diatribe that “I’m rooting for the wall.”